Our Senior Yogis

 Spiritual/Administrative Head

 Born in 1916, Dadi Janki was the Spiritual Head of the Brahma Kumaris until her passing in March 2020.
 With unshakable conviction, she refused to set limitations for herself through her tireless service to others despite living to 104 years old.
 She had been with the Brahma Kumaris since 1937, over 40 of those years based in London since 1974.
 Deeply insightful, Dadi inspired individuals of all cultures and professions to live according to their higher sense of purpose.
 Dadi liked to contribute to the creation of a better world every single day.
+She passed on in March 2020 at the age of 104.

 Our Regional Coordinators Across International Locations